 Residence and Quality of Work

-- Minimum 2.000 GPA on all certificate-approved courses
+- Minimum 2.000 GPA on all certificate courses

 This undergraduate certificate must be completed concurrently with the student’s undergraduate degree.
 Students cannot delay degree completion to complete the certificate.